SIGN IN YOUR ACCOUNT TO HAVE ACCESS TO DIFFERENT FEATURES

 • Evaluate a woman with repeated miscarriages (other tests are used more commonly)

-• Determine the risk for miscarriage or ectopic pregnancy early in pregnancy, (now largely superseded by other diagnostic options)
+• Determine the risk for miscarriage or ectopic pregnancy early in pregnancy, (now largely superseded by other diagnostic tests)

 Normal Results

 Progesterone levels vary, depending on the timing when the test is done.
-Blood progesterone levels start to rise midway through the menstrual cycle.
+The blood progesterone level starts to rise midway through the menstrual cycle.
 It continues to rise for about 6 to 10 days, and then falls if the egg is not fertilized.

 Levels continue to rise in early pregnancy.